Jasmine Rice

 Avoid

-- Visible insect damage or webbing
+- Visible insect damage, dead insects, or webbing inside package

 Where to Find